 Regulations limit the approval window during which content is allowed to be put into market and managing the re-review process can add lots of complexity to your overall content strategy.
 But what if you had a solution that automatically tracked a pre-set number of days before expiry?
 And if expired assets were seamlessly removed from visibility (but not deleted, of course) without manual intervention?
 How much time and effort would your organization save?

-Fully Integrated Localization Support
+Fully Integrated Localization Support of MLR Process

 The ability to quickly localize and support translation of content into various languages is key to reducing costs and increasing efficiency.
 This type of project represents a significant portion of the annual workload for a life sciences company, but the need is a tricky one if there isn’t an enterprise content solution in place.
 Derivative and related content pieces need to be tracked and managed together even when localization doesn’t occur right away.
 In fact, the challenge becomes greater the more languages or countries that are involved, because the usage and re-review dates may differ based on when a piece of content enters the local market.
 Are you able to easily the expiry of an asset used in approved localized materials still within their approved usage window?